-I am extremely loath to criticize the bills of an attorney like Mr. Merrill, or to suggest that they ought to be reduced; but as my opinion is asked, I can not do otherwise than state my consistions on the subject.
+I am extremely loath to criticize the bills of an attorney like Mr. Merrill, or to suggest that they ought to be reduced; but as my opinion is asked, I can not do otherwise than state my convictions on the subject. victions on the subject.